Chevyself/Starbox-Commands/README.md

         );
 ```

-2. You can either create a command extending the class in the module that implements `EasyCommand` or using `CommandManager#parseCommand(Object)` which will get the commands using
+2. You can either create a command extending the class in the module that implements `StarboxCommand` or using `CommandManager#parseCommand(Object)` which will get the commands using
 reflection as shown in [creating a command](#creating-a-command)

 ```java